helios-pipeline/case-study/docs/improving-core-platform.md

 ### Parallelization

 Parallelization in the context of Lambdas means that multiple Lambda instances can be run at the same time.
 By default, the Lambda parallelization factor is set to 1\.
-This means that only 1 Lambda instance can be a trigger for 1 Kinesis shard.
+This means that only one Lambda instance can be a trigger for one Kinesis <TippyWrapper content="A shard is a unit of capacity within a Kinesis stream that provides a fixed amount of data throughput and serves as a partition for organizing events.">shard</TippyWrapper>.
 We adjusted this setting to 10, allowing up to 10 Lambda instances to process data from a single Kinesis shard simultaneously.
 This significantly improves our ingestion capacity and scalability, increasing our system's ability to handle high-volume data streams quickly and efficiently.

 ![][image3]